 Submit schedule of planned maintenance tasks to be completed by the vendor during the warranty period specified below.

-Controls contractor shall provide to the USPS with all product line technical manuals and technical bulletins, to include new and upgraded products, by the same distribution channel as to dealers or branches.
+Provide all product line technical manuals and technical bulletins, to include new and upgraded products, by the same distribution channel as to dealers or branches.
 This service will be provided for 5 years as part of the contract price, and will be offered to the USPS thereafter for the same price as to a dealer or branch.

 Manufacturers Certificates: For all listed and/or labeled products, provide certificate of conformance.

-Product Warranty Certificates: submit manufacturers product warranty certificates covering the hardware provided.
+Product Warranty Certificates: Submit manufacturers product warranty certificates covering the hardware provided.

 PROJECT RECORD DOCUMENTS